HIST142: History of Sports in Africa

 Choose a citation style and use it to cite your sources for the assignment.
 Online guides to common citation styles, including MLA and Chicago Manual of Style, are available here:

 Libarary home --> Citing Sources (under "Research Tools")

 You are welcome to email me at StefanieBluemle-at-augustana.edu with any questions about your research for this class.
 You can also find me at the research help desk on the second floor of the library off and on during the week.

 The library also now offers in-depth research appointments with librarians; to schedule one, go to "Ask a Librarian" (under "Research Tools" on the main library page), then scroll down to find the online sign-up form.

-Or, talk to any librarian on duty at the research help desk: in-person, or via phone (309-794-7206), email (email@example.com), or the red "Ask an Augie Librarian" box on every page of the library website.
+Or, talk to any librarian on duty at the research help desk: in person, or via phone (309-794-7206), email (firstname.lastname@example.org), or the "Ask an Augustana Librarian" chat box on the main library webpage.